 Zest and juice from 2 oranges

-1. In a large stock pot, add the 8 cups of water, piloncillo, cinnamon, anise and cloves, zest and juice.
+1. In a large stock pot, add the 6 cups of water, piloncillo, cinnamon, anise and cloves, zest and juice.
 Bring to a boil, reduce heat and cook just until sugar dissolves.
 Add all of the pumpkin into the stock pot.
-Add just enough water to cover the pumpkin.
-Cover and continue cooking at a simmer for a good hour or until pumpkin is soft.
+Cover and continue cooking at a simmer for a good hour or until pumpkin is soft and you have a thick syrup.
+The key is to keep the pot covered as best you can so the water does not evaporate quickly.
 Stir gently when you can, trying not to break up the pumpkin pieces.

 2. If serving Calabaza en Tacha, you would serve one or two pieces in a shallow bowl.
 Ladle some of the syrup over the top and add cream or milk before serving.
 Yields 10 to 12 servings.